abhisheknaik96/abhisheknaik96.github.io/index.md

 ### Books
 If I had to pick one ~~thing~~ of the few things I could do all my life, it would be reading (sports comes first).
 With three fat bookshelves overflowing with books back home, and many more in my handy Kindle, there are actually times when I am happy to see long queues, presenting another opportunity to dive into my latest book.
 Some of my favorite authors are Adrian Tchaikovsky, Ted Chiang, Andy Weir, Michael Crichton.
 I also read non-fiction, mostly about intelligence.
-I have had the pleasure of leading the [Making Minds reading group](http://rlai.ualberta.ca/mmrg.html) at the University of Alberta.
+I have had the pleasure of leading the [Making Minds reading group](http://rlai.ualberta.ca/mmrg.html) for 3+ years at the University of Alberta.
 Check out [my Goodreads page](https://www.goodreads.com/review/list/41821528-abhishek-naik)!

 ### Space
 I've found space fascinating since I was a kid.
 Over the past few years, my go-to sci-fi subgenre is first contact and inter-galactical travel.
 But my interest in space has had a massive resurgence thanks to [Kerbal Space Program](https://www.kerbalspaceprogram.com/) and [Everyday Astronaut](https://www.youtube.com/c/EverydayAstronaut/videos).
-Instead of core AI, I ~might~ want to start a career in Space x AI.
+Instead of core AI, I ~~might want to start~~ have started a career in Space x AI!

 <!-- ### Music
 During the pandemic, I have started learning to play the piano.
 I hope to play my favourite piano piece [Nuvole Bianche](https://www.youtube.com/watch?v=VUCI-1vIbUo) by the end of 2020! -->